China’s ground zero reports virus infections - Borneo Post Online

-China reported a second day of new cases of coronavirus in Wuhan on Monday after a month without new infections at the pandemic’s global epicentre, offering a stark warning of the dangers of a fresh wave.
+BEIJING: China reported a new cluster of coronavirus cases in Wuhan yesterday after a month without fresh infections at the pandemic’s global epicentre, as a northeastern city was placed under lockdown.

+The cases added to fears China could be facing a new wave of infections, even as restrictions continued to ease in some other parts of the country.

+Five new infections were confirmed in one residential district of Wuhan, the central Chinese city where the virus was initially detected late last year and which emerged from its own lockdown roughly four weeks ago, following dramatically dwindling numbers.

+Authorities also issued stay-at-home orders and travel bans in Shulan, a city of around 670,000 people in northeastern China, after three new infections were confirmed there.

-The virus first emerged late last year, sweeping through the city and surrounding Hubei province, killing thousands and sickening many more.
+The disease first emerged late last year, sweeping through Wuhan city and surrounding Hubei province, killing thousands and sickening many more.

 Authorities in Wuhan imposed draconian restrictions on travel and movement in what appeared to have been a successful bid to quash the outbreak.

-That lockdown began to ease in recent weeks, as authorities said the disease was under control, most recently with children returning to school, and travel to and from the city allowed.
+That lockdown eased in recent weeks as officials said the disease was under control, with travel to and from the city allowed.

-But on Sunday authorities acknowledged one person had tested positive for the virus in Wuhan, and a day later, they said there were five more cases.
+But on Sunday authorities acknowledged one person had tested positive for the virus in Wuhan, followed by another five on Monday.

-Local health officials said the new cases were all from the same residential compound, mostly older people.
+Local authorities said all new cases were from the same residential compound, mostly older people, and an official from the affected district has been dismissed for “insufficient” virus containment efforts.

 There were also 11 new “asymptomatic” cases reported in wider Hubei province.
 China is recording symptomatic and asymptomatic cases separately.